MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk-recap-photo.md

     ![Lasso/Fence tool](media/recap-photo8.PNG "Lasso/Fence tool")

-2. With the **Lasso/Fence** tool, select everything but the object you want to keep, press Enter, and then press Delete.
+2. With the **Lasso/Fence** tool, select everything but the object you want to keep.

+    ![Floor selected](media/recap-photo9.PNG "Floor selected")

+3. Press Enter, and then press Delete.
 You may have to do this a few times to remove the majority of the floor.

-    ![Floor selected](media/recap-photo9.PNG "Floor selected")

-3. To remove the rest of the floor, select the **Slice and Fill** tool.
+4. To remove the rest of the floor, select the **Slice and Fill** tool.
 This will create a slicing plane that can be used to cut away geometry that is below a certain point.
 Use the **Transform plane option** to align the plane so that the floor isn’t visible.
 Use the **Fill** and **Transform plane** options and click **Apply**.

     ![Transform plane option](media/recap-photo10.PNG "Transform plane option")